jsleslie/Ohare_taxi_demand/README.md

 ### Flights data

 Data related to passenger arrivals was collected from four sources.
-As seen in Figure 2 below, data was first collected from the US Bureau of Transportation's Flight On-time Performance ("OTP") dataset found [here](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236), the Federal Aviation Administration's Registry on N-Numbers found [here](https://registry.faa.gov/aircraftinquiry/nnum_inquiry.aspx), the US Bureau of Transportation's Air Carrier's dataset, and airline fleet descriptions found on Wikipedia.
+As seen in Figure 2 below, data was first collected from the US Bureau of Transportation's Flight On-time Performance ("OTP") dataset found [here](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236), the Federal Aviation Administration's ("FAA") Registry on N-Numbers found [here](https://registry.faa.gov/aircraftinquiry/nnum_inquiry.aspx), the US Bureau of Transportation's Air Carrier's dataset, and airline fleet descriptions found on Wikipedia.

 **Figure 2.
 Flight data collection steps**

 <p align="center"> <img src="img/flight_data_collection.png" width =500  /> </p>

+The **US Bureau of Transportation's OTP's** dataset contains details for flights going into ORD from 142 airports across the US with the following attributes: `weekday`, `flight date`, `airline code`, `tail number` a FAA unique identifier, `origin` airport codes, `arrival time`, and `arrival delay` in minutes.

+The **FAA Registry** was scraped to search for each tail number contained in the OTP dataset.
+This allows us to augment the data table to include the `manufacturer` and `model number` for each plane which will be useful later in determining the number of seats on each flight.

+The **US Bureau of Transportation's Air Carrier's** dataset provides a monthly report on airline route statistics including pertinent information such as `total passengers` transported in the month, `total seats` available for sale, the `departures_performed`, the `airline` and the `aircraft type`.
+This information was used to calculate the number of seats on each aircraft used by each airline.

+To augment the airline-level on the number of seats on each plane, **Wikipedia** fleet descriptions were scraped. `TO ADD`

-The flight data was obtained using the `otp_download.py` using the following commands:
+These data sets were obtained using the following commands:

 ```
 python src/download_otp.py